“My music

 Getting Booked

-If you want to perform your music for live audiences, a demo CD will help
+If you want to perform your music for live audiences, a demo CD or flash drive will help

 you get booked.
 Three, four or five songs should be enough to allow